 Successfully executing a strategic plan requires leadership capital.
 There’s no way around that, and leadership capital comes from having clearly defined roles and responsibilities, as well as the people in those roles who live your values and who ultimately understand the job, want it, and have the natural inclination to do it well.

 Creating an accountability chart helps get the right structure in place by forcing leadership to address any people issues that are impeding success.

-Different from an org chart, an accountability chart looks at the primary functions of the business and outlines the top 5 responsibilities for each of the leadership roles within those functions.
-This process continues, until you’ve outlined all of the roles throughout the organization that support those functions.
+Different from an org chart, an accountability chart looks at the primary functions of the business and outlines the top five responsibilities for each of the leadership roles within those functions.
+This process continues until you’ve outlined all of the roles throughout the organization that support those functions.
 By successfully identifying the right seats in this manner, you can then successfully put the right people in them.

 For a person to be right for a seat they must fit two criteria.
-They must live your core values.
-And they must understand the job, want the job, and have the natural abilities to do it well.
+They must live your core values and they must understand the job, want the job, and have the natural abilities to do it well.

 Roadblock 2: Trying to Tackle Too Much All at Once

 We often tell our clients, “You will significantly overestimate what you can achieve in one year.”
 This isn’t to be a buzzkill.
 It is to help teams identify realistic goals that will keep the team engaged and feeling successful.
 All too often, leadership teams are comprised of the people who have visionary ideas and the risk tolerance to give them a try.
 As a result, these teams are susceptible to two potentially fatal flaws of execution.
 First, their vision may not align with their capacity to deliver, and they wind up being spread too thin.
 Second, they might chase every good idea that comes their way rather than staying focused on their goals, and they wind up being spread too thin.